craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Magical Items of Note.md

 - The Fireheart Ruby
 	- > A beautiful fist sized ruby cut precisely into a geometric heart.
 Upon close inspection, a dim orange glow can be seen to flicker at the center of the gem.
+	- This gem currently holds six charges.
+Grasping the gem, you may expend a charge as a bonus action.
+If you do, you may either gain 1d4 hitpoints or imbue your next weapon attack with 1d4 fire damage.
 	- Currently possessed by [[Amashod]]

 - Tubric's Bag of Rooms